 The annual planning season will soon be upon us but as Mike Tyson put it, “everyone has a plan until they get punched in the mouth.”
 Will you set yourself up to respond to the punches more effectively than your competitors?
-A behavior-driven distribution strategy is a cost-effective way to achieve this in a volatile environment: exploit causal relationships between client behaviors across segments, markets, and competitors.
+A behavior-driven distribution strategy is a cost-effective way to achieve this in a volatile environment: target specific client behaviours, and exploit relationships between client behaviors across segments, markets, and competitors.

 Everyone has a plan until they get punched in the mouth

 The annual planning season will soon be upon us.
 It is an essential process that has the potential to help asset managers allocate resources to the activities that will yield the greatest return.